A true fit: Fast growing, innovative technology company embraces next-gen internal audit with eye on the future

 A global technology leader and Protiviti client had this kind of vision.
-The organization was built by engineers with innovation as a core value.
+The organisation was built by engineers with innovation as a core value.
 They were used to playing with ideas, thinking laterally and solving for the future; and they wondered how their internal audit function could match the business’s unsatiable appetite for innovation and insight.

 The company likes being a leader in everything.
-They’re also an organization that articulates and lives its values.
+They’re also an organisation that articulates and lives its values.
 Audit’s transformation, therefore, had to align with those values.
 The company partnered with Protiviti to help create a strategy and a road map to transform their internal audit function.

 The chief audit executive (CAE) took the lead on reinventing the department to align with the company’s core values.
 The CAE wanted an audit function that was more focused, more directed and more capable of providing insights to senior management.
 He asked Protiviti to assist with articulating annual goals for the department and with developing a strategy for attracting, retaining and developing internal audit team members who could execute on that vision.